Blog

 What is deep work?

 In contrast, shallow work is any task that doesn’t require a lot of concentration or cognitive abilities and is easily replicated.
-These are tasks that you can do while distracted and often add little value to your overall goals.
+These are tasks that you can do while distracted, which often add little value to your overall goals.
 Shallow work includes data entry, checking and responding to emails and Slack messages, or scheduling meetings.

 What does science say is the best time of day for deep work?

 Mornings aren’t for everyone, and some people take longer than others to feel good during the day.
-Even if you’re not a morning person, everyone follows the same pattern of an early peak, and an energy slump later.
+But even if you aren’t a morning person, everyone follows the same pattern of an early peak, and an energy slump later.
 If you get up late, then your peak may be 3 p.m. instead of noon.
 As we age, too, our peak energy time changes.
 Adolescents are notorious late risers, and therefore have a later peak in energy, but older adults tend to be early risers.

 Part of finding the best time to work is understanding the natural cycles of energy that your body goes through.